Rishabh4Jakhar/Agent-Homecoming/README.md

 You were 11 years old when your father sent you to Brecker's School for the gifted.
 It was a boarding school and you stayed there for 7 years.
 You had just graduated from the school and your father was there for your graduation.
 You both were coming back home in car (*dramatic music starts playing using triggers/ks*), when your car crashed.
 Our father died in the crash (*music slows down in volume*).
 And.. and you went in coma (*Music rises again*).
 It's been 11 months since. (*Music ends*)

-You ask your sister few questions like, "How did the accident happened ?" , "Who all knew about this accident ?" and most importantly, "Was it an **accident ?** "
+You ask your sister few questions like, "How did the accident occur ?" , "Who all knew about this accident ?" and most importantly, "Was it an **accident ?** "
 After that you go to rest.

 **4 Weeks Later**